FAQs

 Which political parties does CAP support?
 Which are most aligned with your values?

-CAP aims to work constructively with those in leadership to address unmanageable debt and poverty in our communities, no matter which political party they belong to.
+CAP aims to work constructively with people in leadership to address unmanageable debt and poverty in our communities, no matter which political party they belong to.

 Why is CAP engaging with government?

 CAP is engaging with organisations across Aotearoa to create positive change.
-This includes informing relevant government agencies about Debt Help clients’ experience of financial hardship, while advocating for change on their behalf.
-CAP does this from a heart and intent to find compassionate solutions to stem the causes of poverty.
+This includes informing relevant government agencies about Debt Help clients’ experience of money chaos, while advocating for change on their behalf.
+CAP engages with a heart and intent to find compassionate solutions to stem the causes of financial hardship and poverty.

 How do you protect clients’ privacy?

-CAP shares stories of clients’ debt-free journeys in newsletters and emails, as well as on CAP’s website and social media, but holds the dignity and mana of our clients in utmost regard.
-Clients who share their story can choose to remain anonymous (by using a pseudonym and stock photos) and can also specify what platforms they’re comfortable for their story to be shared on.
+CAP shares stories of clients’ journeys in newsletters and emails, as well as on CAP’s website and social media — always upholding peoples’ inherent strengths, dignity and mana.
+Clients who share their stories may choose to remain anonymous (using a pseudonym and stock photos) and can also specify which platforms they’re comfortable for their story to be shared on.

 More questions?